prysmaticlabs/prysm/README.md

 ## Running a Collation Proposal Node

 ```
-geth sharding --actor "proposer" --datadir /path/to/your/datadir --password /path/to/your/password.txt --shardid 0 --networkid 12345
+$ bazel run //sharding --actor "proposer" --datadir /path/to/your/datadir --password /path/to/your/password.txt --shardid 0 --networkid 12345
 ```

 This node is tasked with processing pending transactions into blobs within collations by serializing data into collation bodies.
 It is responsible for submitting proposals on shard 0 (collation headers) to the SMC via the `addHeader` function.

 ## Running an Observer Node

-    geth sharding --datadir /path/to/your/datadir --password /path/to/your/password.txt --shardid 0 --networkid 12345
+    $ bazel run //sharding --datadir /path/to/your/datadir --password /path/to/your/password.txt --shardid 0 --networkid 12345

 Omitting the `--actor` flag will launch a simple observer service attached to the sharding client that is able to listen to changes happening throughout the sharded Ethereum network on shard 0.